lotlouischoitslab/Airline_Satisfaction/README.md

 - ##### Image source: https://www.cntraveler.com/story/just-in-time-for-olympics-seouls-incheon-airport-unveils-new-terminal

 # Motivation
-Air travel is crucial for business trips and to travel around the world.
+Air travel is a crucial type of mobility amongst people who are traveling from one place to another.
+Air transportation also enables economic growth and development for countries.
+As an aviation lover myself, I was also curious about the satisfaction of our airline and airport service.